 With Christmas fast approaching, it’s the perfect time to start thinking about your festive feast.
 This year, most of us will be spending more time at home so it’s the perfect opportunity to incorporate some homegrown herbs in your cooking.

-For those looking to create a Christmas feast to remember, we have put together a list of herbs that will perfectly compliment whatever you place on the table this December.
+For those looking to create a Christmas feast to remember, we have put together a list of herbs that will perfectly complement whatever you place on the table this December.

 No Christmas lunch is complete without turkey.
 This year, make your stuffing one to remember by adding some fresh thyme from your garden.
 Thyme loves the sun so, for the best results, grow it in a bright sunny position.
 To keep your thyme growing healthily, we recommend using Scotts Performance Naturals Tomato, Vegetable and Herb Organic Based Fertiliser.